mike0618/enc-chat/README.md

 - [x] Create a server script handling user nicknames and sending messages.
 - [x] Create a client script with GUI
 - [x] Add async encryption for messages
-- [ ] Make chat fully working locally - *in progress*
+- [x] Make the EncChat fully functional locally
-- [ ] Host server part on my or other server, and test clients
+- [ ] Host server part on my or other server, and test clients - *in progress*
+- [ ] Add DB support
-- [ ] Add DB support and user registration
+- [ ] Add user registration and messages history
 - [ ] Add Server selection for clients and VPN support

 ## Table of planned to use technologies